nhman2002/UX-Design/hci.md

 ### In-game flight

-Starting the game, we players are packed in an air plane which flight across the map that we choose, the flight direction is anonymous each round.
+When we begin the game, players are grouped together inside an airplane that traverses the chosen map.
+The flight direction of the airplane varies in each round and remains anonymous.

 ![pubg-flight](images/pubg-flight.jpg)

-For the visual display, most of it's unchange but for the action display.
+In terms of visual display, most elements remain unchanged except for the action display.
+Notably, there is now an extension on the player's team list located on the left-hand side, accompanied by a jump button that allows players to exit the aircraft.
+The jump button is represented by an illustration of a man wearing a backpack and `free-falling`.
+The team list extension includes a steering wheel, a follow button, and an invite button.
+This extension is specific to each teammate and round, indicating which section belongs to whom.
+The steering wheel signifies the player responsible for leading the team's exit from the aircraft and guiding their teammates to the predetermined target.
+By hovering a color icon over the steering wheel, the game designates the leader based on the color previously assigned.
+For example, if the first person assigned the color yellow is designated as the leader, a yellow icon will hover over their steering wheel.

-In addition, now we have an extension on the player's team list on left-hand side as well as a jump button to exit the aircraft (with an illustration of a man free falling who wearing a backpack).
-The extension include a stearing wheel, a follow button, an invite button.
-The extension section is set to each teammate, each round.
-So it signify that those new section belongs to whom.
-The stearing show who is in charge of leaving the aircraft and landed their teammate at the predetermined target.
-By hovering a color icon over the stearing wheel, it telling who is the leader according to the color previously marked by the game.
-For exemple: if you assign the first person whose color is yellow to be the leader, your stearing wheel will have a yellow icon hovering over it.
+Upon exiting the aircraft, the action display undergoes a change.
+Players are provided with a joystick to control the character's direction, a release button to deploy the parachute, and a column monitor that provides information about the falling speed.
+Through a cursor, players can determine their altitude, with the cursor moving downward as they descend.
+The column is divided into two sections: the transparent `free-falling` section and the milky white `danger section`.
+The `danger section` indicates the point at which players must deploy their parachutes to reduce their speed.
+If players enter this `danger area`, the game automatically deploys their parachute.
+This monitoring column effectively communicates the speed and altitude of the fall to players.
+The downward movement of the cursor provides clear information, allowing players to make precise decisions based on this specific component.

-When we exit, the action display change, we will have a joy stick to controll the character direction, a release button to pull out the parachute, a column monitor to give us info about our fall speed, throught a cursor we can know what is our altitude, the cursor will move downward as we falling.
-The column has 2 section: section where we can `free falling` is marked as transparent, `danger section`, marked as milky white, is where we must pull out the parachute to decrease our speed, if the players enter this danger area, the game automatically pull out the player parachute.
-This monitoring column perfectly exucute how the game inform the user on speed and altitude of their fall.
-The way the cursor move downward as we fall give the user a clear info and the usage of this specific component.
+These updates in the game's action display, such as the team list extension and jump button, as well as the inclusion of the steering wheel and the monitoring column for falling speed and altitude, aim to enhance the gameplay experience and provide players with important information during their descent.
 ![pubg-parachuting](images/pubg-parachuting.jpg)